Bolsonaro, Brazil's 'Tropical Trump' poised to win presidency

 DANIEL RAMALHO, AFP/File

-Running against leftist Fernando Haddad, Bolsonaro has promised to relax gun-control laws so that "good people" can take justice into their own hands, in a country fed up with violent crime.
+Running against leftist Fernando Haddad in Sunday's vote, Bolsonaro has promised to relax gun-control laws so that "good people" can take justice into their own hands, in a country fed up with violent crime.

 In an ironic twist of fate, he was himself stabbed in the stomach at a campaign rally in September, by an attacker who said God had sent him to kill Bolsonaro.